-Radiant barriers do block heat radiation but are most effective at reducing cooling bills in hot, sunny climates.
+Radiant barriers do block heat radiation but are most effective at reducing cooling bills when installed in attics in hot, sunny climates.
 Special care should be taken when installing radiant barriers to ensure that at least one reflective side of the product is installed next to an air space that will not (over time) be covered with dust.
 If it becomes covered with dust, such as on the floor of an attic, performance will degrade.

-For more detailed information (how to install and cost data), visit these two websites:
+For more detailed information (how to install and cost data) visit these two websites: